BroccoliRaab/SaveData/README.md

 A Library for Love2D for saving data

 # Usage
-This library will save any table into a file to be loaded back in at a later timer.
+This library is capable of saving most tables into a file to be loaded back in at a later timer.

 ```saveData.save(data, saveFile)```